-Figure 3 depicts the situation currently prevailing in most developing countries whereby the state owned media houses dominate the airwaves and churn out what they are told to broadcast.
+Figure 3 depicts the situation currently prevailing in most developing countries whereby the state-owned media houses dominate the airwaves and churn out what they are told to broadcast.
 With time as depicted in Figure 4, the normal position of the pyramid inside the circle is supposed to transform into an inverted pyramid with the media jointly dominated by the private media moguls and the social media networks.
-This the situation in the developed countries suchas the USA, UK, and Australia, among others.
-For such a transition to take place there will be need for deregulation ofmedia policies, professionalism of the media, an increase in educational and literacy levels, as well as having majority of the population lifted out of poverty, and being in the middle working class.
+This is the situation in the developed countries such as the USA, UK, and Australia, among others.
+For such a transition to take place in Zambia and Africa, there will be need for deregulation of media policies, professionalism of the media, an increase in educational and literacy levels, as well as having majority of the population lifted out of poverty, and being in the middle working class.
 In Zambia, this can take no less than 50 years to achieve as per the UN's 17 Sustainable Development Goals (SDGs) and Zambia's and AU Vision 2065.